-"How big was this gun?"
+"How big was the gun?"
 I asked.

 "How big?"
 I asked again, stressing each word.

-"Twice as long as my cannon and much more powerful."
+"Twice as long as my cannon.
+And much more powerful."

 The world suddenly turned upside down.
 "Do you need help Que or can I teach this punk a lesson?"

 Blood rushed to face.
 There was no escape.
 I was lodged between his fingers and one fell move would have me crushed, but it also meant I could not slip and fall to the ground.